 Bachelor of Arts in Sociology

 Study the complexities of human relationships, society and social movements with the Bachelor of Arts in Sociology in the College of Liberal Arts at Temple University.
-Learn to view the world from numerous perspectives, with emphasis on gender, family structure, politics, race, sexuality and urban life.
-Gain work experience in high-level research methods, such as administering surveys, analyzing data and statistics, conducting fieldwork and interviews, and writing detailed reports.
+Learn to view social constructions and institutions—such as the economy, education, gender, family, politics, race and sexuality—from numerous perspectives.
+Gain experience in high-level research methods like administering surveys, analyzing data and statistics, conducting fieldwork and interviews, and learn to write detailed reports.

 Students are rigorously trained in theories and methods of social analysis.
 The 123-credit Sociology Major comprises research-intensive coursework and internships, with classes surveying a broad range of topics that include

 - gender and sexuality,

 - health and medicine,